We are often asked, “What are crossovers and what exactly do they do?”

 This is extremely useful because it allows us to specifically send each speaker the group of frequencies that it will play most efficiently and effectively.
 As a result, the sound system’s volume potential and dynamic capability is significantly improved, since each speaker is only responsible for the frequencies that it will do the best job of reproducing.

 There are three basic ways to “crossover” or divide frequencies.

-High Pass Crossover: allows frequencies above the chosen cut off frequency to pass through to a speaker or group of speakers.
+High-Pass Filter: allows frequencies above the chosen cut off frequency to pass through to a speaker or group of speakers.

-Low Pass Crossover: allows for frequencies below the chosen cut off frequency to pass through to a speaker or group of speakers.
+Low-Pass Filter: allows for frequencies below the chosen cut off frequency to pass through to a speaker or group of speakers.

-Band Pass Crossover: uses a combination of a High Pass Crossover and a Low Pass Crossover to allow a range of frequencies above and below two chosen crossover frequencies (one High Pass and one Low Pass) to pass through to a speaker or group of speakers.
+Band-Pass Filter: uses a combination of a High Pass Crossover and a Low Pass Crossover to allow a range of frequencies above and below two chosen crossover frequencies (one High Pass and one Low Pass) to pass through to a speaker or group of speakers.